-California Workers Compensation insurance companies send injured workers form notifications of important events in a claim that affect benefits.
-Notices relate to:
+California workers’ compensation insurance companies send an employee certain form notifications when he/she suffers a work-related injury.
+These notifications inform injury victims of important events in a workers’ comp claim that affect benefits.
+Notices can relate to:

 Common notices an injured worker will receive include: